ParisX1/Leetcode-Easy-Collection-in-C/README.md

 Notes / references for various algorithms below.

+## Hamming Distance
+Take two ints and calculate where the values differ in the binary representation

+### Key Features
+* Uses bit shifting

 ## Shuffle an Array
 Pretty simple idea: randomly shuffle the values in an array.